 Just because you’re at the helm doesn’t mean you have to — or should! — go on that journey alone, though.
 Finding a weight loss method that is safe and sustainable for your body means working with your healthcare team to figure out what lifestyle factors, exercise regimens, and/or eating routine set-ups will work best in supporting your health, well-being, and goals.

 You can also bring us on board to help you find the best weight loss program for your needs (especially if you’re going to try exercise or intermittent fasting!).
-Take our SIMPLE quiz so we can start by getting to know you, and then we’ll give you some ideas to review with your doctor.
+Take our Simple quiz so we can start by getting to know you, and then we’ll give you some ideas to review with your doctor.

 Frequently asked questions about losing weight postpartum